Deployment

 • CSP headers allow the production API domain

-• CORS_ALLOW_ORIGIN on the backend includes the frontend domain
+• CORS_ALLOW_ORIGIN on backend matches the frontend domain

 • Stripe success/cancel URLs point to the production frontend